The Call for Papers for Disability Employment Australia’s Conference 2019 has now closed.

 - Receipt of abstracts will be acknowledged via email

-To be considered in the 2017 program, you must complete the online form and submit it on or before the 28th of April 2017.
+To be considered in the 2019 program, you must complete the online form and submit it on or before the 17 May 2019.

 All abstracts submitted to the conference committee will be considered in relation to the requirements of the conference program as well as the quality of the submission.
 The conference committee’s decision is final.